BBGInnovate/LSAP/readme.md

 * bbgCssSelectors: A JSON object of jQuery selectors to be used to access BBG specific page elements
 * -title: where the song title should be displayed *Default: .jp-song*
 * -station: where the station should be displayed *Default: .jp-station*
+* -category: where the station category be displayed *Default: .jp-category*
+* -location: where the station location info be displayed *Default: .jp-location*
 * -share: a share link (or button) to embed the player *Default .jp-share*
 * -sharePanel: the panel to open when the player is being embedded.
 This panel should include a textarea with a class of "jp-share-code" where the embed code is displayed and a button with the class "share-hide" to hide the share panel.  *Default: .jp-share-panel*
 * -streams: access the stream component (can be either a select or ul) *Default .jp-streams*